Haza/pubg-discord-stats/README.md

 pubg-discord-stats

-Get stats from op.gg when a match ends, and display them on Discord
+Get stats from PUBG's API when a match ends, and display them on Discord

 ![](https://i.imgur.com/pLHVx6D.png)